Home » Ingredient Substitute » Herbs & Spices Substitutes » 9 Best Spices for Mac and Cheese (Extra Tasty!)

 Nutmeg

-We like to refer to this spice as our “secret weapon” when it comes to savory comfort foods.
 When most people think of nutmeg, they think of the spice combination that goes into holiday foods like pumpkin pie, hot cocoa, apple cider, and other wintery recipes.

 Not only does it make your traditional mac and cheese more flavorful and decadent, but it is a great addition to spicy mac and cheese as well.
-No matter what other spices you include in your dish, you can add a dash of nutmeg to take it up a notch.

 With nutmeg, a little goes a long way.
 Only add a tiny amount.
 Don’t go overboard, or you may overpower the whole dish.
-It’s also always better to use freshly-grated nutmeg, if possible.
+It’s also always better to use freshly grated nutmeg, if possible.

 Buy it whole, and grate it directly into your recipes as needed.